s2l1/Headless-Samourai-Dojo/README.md

-rpcpassword=xxxxxx(password for rpc access) rpcallowip=127.0.0.1(may not be but was there already so left) rpcallowip=10.0.1.2 (local ip of where Dojo is) rpcallowip=192.168.65.0/24 (needed this specifically with Mac as Docker container uses local IP inside)
+rpcpassword=xxxxxx(password for rpc access) rpcallowip=127.0.0.1(may not be but was there already so left) rpcallowip=10.0.1.2 (local ip of where Dojo is)

 txindex=1 (builds bitcoin transaction index)